Empowering Voices in Core Outcome Set Development in Rheumatology

 Yes.
 Most Working Group activities are held online so PRPs from all regions can contribute.
 If you can’t attend a conference in person, you can still review materials, join calls, and shape the work remotely.

 We understand that living with a long-term condition or caring for someone can be unpredictable.
 You can adjust your involvement at any time.
-Just let your Working Group lead or the PRP Support Team know if you need to pause or step back.
+Just let your Working Group lead or the PRP Advisory Council know if you need to pause or step back.

 Conferences and Events